-3.10.1 Secondary Containment (40 CFR 112.7(h)(1))
+3.10.1 Secondary Containment

 All ASTs and emergency generators are double-walled and have adequate secondary containment.
 The fuel dispensing area has one 300-gallon double-walled AST containing gasoline and one 300-gallon double-walled AST containing diesel.
 In addition, both double-walled tanks are inside appropriately sized spill containment bins with adequate freeboard for rain and NIHAC maintains a spill kit at the fuel dispensing area.
-To minimize direct exposure to rain, and facilitate the cleanup of small spills that may occur during loading/unloading operations at the fuel dispensing area, the area is partially covered by a roof.
-Any substances that enter the building drainage system flow into the Wastewater Treatment Facility.
+To minimize direct exposure to rain and facilitate the cleanup of small spills that may occur during loading/unloading operations at the fuel dispensing area, the area is partially covered by a roof.
+Any substances that enter the building drainage system flow into the on-site Wastewater Treatment Facility.

-3.10.2 Loading/Unloading Procedures (40 CFR 112.7(h)(2-3))
+3.10.2 Loading/Unloading Procedures

 All suppliers must meet the minimum requirements and regulations for tank truck loading/unloading established by the U.S. Department of Transportation.
-NIHAC ensures that the contractor understands the site layout, knows the protocol for entering the facility and unloading product, and has the necessary equipment to respond to a discharge from the vehicle or fuel delivery hose.
+NIH ensures that the contractor understands the site layout, knows the protocol for entering the facility and unloading product, and has the necessary equipment to respond to a discharge from the vehicle or fuel delivery hose.